sophia123-boop/CIF/README.md

 And much more.

-We cover six prjects in 20 units.
+We cover six prjects in 20 units, all of which, the process, flowchart, and code will be uploaded to this repository.
 ## Projects
 ### Project 1: Number Guessing Game